Kong/docs.konghq.com/app/_hub/kong-inc/canary/index.md

 ### Finalizing the Canary

-Once the canary is complete, either going to 100% for a percent-based canary, or the timed canary has reached 100%, the configuration will need to be updated:
+Once the canary is complete, either going to 100% for a percent-based canary, or the timed canary has reached 100%, the configuration will need to be updated.
+Note that if the plugin is configured on a `route`, that all routes for the current `service` must have completed the canary.

-1. Update the `upstream_url` to point to _Service B_ by matching it the url as specified by `config.upstream_host` or `config.upstream_uri`.
+1. Update the `service` entity to point to _Service B_ by matching it to the url as specified by `config.upstream_host`, `config.upstream_uri`, and  `config.upstream_port`.
 2. Remove the Canary plugin from the **Route** with a `DELETE` request.

-Removing or disabling the Canary Release plugin before the canary is complete will instantly switch all traffic to _Service B_.
+Removing or disabling the Canary Release plugin before the canary is complete will instantly switch all traffic to _Service A_.

 ### Upstream Healthchecks